chiara-knicker/CSE121_Labs/Lab6_1/README.md

     }
 }
 ```
 This function is responsible for blinking the LED according to a provided morse code sequence.
 The symbol '.' respresents a short blink, the symbol '-' represents a long blink.
-For some reason, I have to send a LOW signal to turn the LED on and a HIGH signal to turn it off.
-It used to be the other way around, but stopped working suddenly, so I had to change it.

 ```
 int main(int argc, char** argv) {